Course Name: Exeter Country Club

-History: Designed by Geoffrey Cornish, Exeter Country Club is considered one of the better public courses in Rhode Island, winning the following accolade:
+History: Designed by Geoffrey Cornish, Exeter Country Club is considered one of the better public courses in Rhode Island.

 Conditions: 6/10, While overall in solid shape, sometimes Exeter C.C. gets burned out and I’ve never been a fan of the greens – they are extremely large, slow, and difficult to read.

 Value: 6/10, Exeter C.C. offers pretty good value at $38 to walk on weekdays and $45 to walk on weekends.
 The twilight rates are especially impressive at $20 to walk after 5:30 P.M.